MdMehrabHasanSompod/credcrypt/README.md

 ### Important

-✅ Master Key never leaves the client.

-✅ Server never stores your Master Key.
+✅ Your credentials remain encrypted at all times.
+Even if someone gains access to your account or the database, they cannot decrypt your credentials without your Master Key.

 ✅ Credentials are stored only after encryption.